0

 EMS system components

-A consultative visit offers a comprehensive analysis to assist local decision-makers to determine how services are delivered in their community.
-These visits use outside perspective to identify the strengths and weaknesses of the current EMS and trauma services system.
+A consultative visit offers a comprehensive analysis to assist local decision-makers in determining how services are delivered in their community.
+These visits use outside perspectives to identify the strengths and weaknesses of the current EMS and trauma services system.

 The consultative visit is based on the 14 components of an EMS system established in 1996 by the National Highway Transportation Safety Administration in the "EMS Agenda for the Future" plus an additional component included specifically by Colorado.
 This is the same model used by each Regional Emergency Medical and Trauma Advisory Council (RETAC) to create the biennial plan and include: